angell9338/serial-killers-freedom-project/entries/entry01.md

-# Entry 1
+# Entry 1 :Why did I choose this topic?

+I chose this topic because I was incredibly interested in forensic science and psychology in general.
+Reading about serial killers is incredibly interesting which is why I wanted to study this topic for my freedom project.

 Currently in Construction

 [Home](../README.md)